 That's what we have to do when we're pushing our baby out, we are exhaling, but we don't want to be drawing those edges together while we do.
 We want to be able to open and surrender and relax.

-Kegels can be done safely throughout pregnancy but the more we can practice inhaling and then exhaling while keeping that space open in those last weeks of pregnancy, the more likely it is that that will translate to our pelvic floor muscles being able to respond appropriately in labor as well.
+Kegels can be done safely throughout pregnancy, but the more we can practice inhaling and then exhaling while keeping that space open in those last weeks of pregnancy, the more likely it is that that will translate to our pelvic floor muscles being able to respond appropriately in labour as well.

 Kegels are very important in pregnancy.
 We want to have strong pelvic floor muscles.
 We also want to have supple muscles that can lengthen, that can surrender, and that can release tension.
 A balanced training program in your pregnancy is key to achieving these objectives and improving your birth experience.